 How to Apply to International Exchanges

-Going on an International Exchange (College-wide) requires you to work with three key people: the Academic Coordinator(s) in your School/s for everything academic; the Global Mobility Team in Trinity Global and Academic Registry; and the Exchange Officer in your host university.
+Going on an International Exchange (College-wide) requires you to work with three key people: the Academic Exchange Coordinator(s) in your School/Department for everything academic; the Global Mobility Team in Trinity Global and Academic Registry; and the Exchange Officer in your host university (once you are nominated).

 College-wide exchanges are not focused on a department-department exchange like Erasmus+ exchanges.
-They are open to students from most departments across College.
-You might be the first student from your course to go on an exchange to your host university, so your Departmental Coordinator may not have prior experience with that university or knowledge of the modules they offer in your discipline.
+They are open to students from many departments across College (this is at the discretion of your School/Department).
+You might be the first student from your course to go on an exchange to your host university, so your Academic Exchange Coordinator may not have prior experience with that university or knowledge of the modules they offer in your discipline.
 They will be able to tell you if your department has a strict requirement for specific modules you need to complete in third year so you can be admitted to modules you want to do in fourth year.
 However, please note that you will have to carry out your own, independent research to ensure that you will be able to meet the course requirements at your preferred host university.

 Bursaries & Grants